How to pay $25 using the Zepbound Savings Card: The Ultimate Guide

 5. Go to a participating pharmacy with the Savings Card.
 Generally, Eli Lilly medicines are available from neighborhood pharmacies such as CVS, Walgreens, and specialty pharmacies.

-If you encounter any issues or have questions during the application process, Zepbound customer service representatives can assist and provide further guidance.
+If you encounter any issues or have questions during the application process, customer service representatives can assist and provide further guidance.

 Alternative savings options

-Compounded tirzepatide
+Compounded tirzepatide for weight loss

-Alternative medications
+Alternative medications for weight loss

 There are several alternative GLP-1 medications to consider.
 Speak with your healthcare professional to determine if any of these alternative options are appropriate for you: